arongeerts/pyrovision/README.md

 ## :mag: Overview

 > :warning: PyroVision is still in a development state.
-Feel free to play around and give feeedback!
+Feel free to play around and give feedback!

 ### :satellite: Create Terraform stacks over a REST API, in a managed way.